TechnicallyWeb3/wttp-handler-v3/README.md

 - `wttpHead(url, options?)`: Performs a HEAD request to a WTTP URL
 - `getWttpUrl(url)`: Parses and validates a WTTP URL
 - `resolveEnsName(name)`: Resolves an ENS name to its Ethereum address
+- `formatEthereumAddress(address)`: Formats an Ethereum address to a checksum address
+- `getNetworkAlias(alias)`: Resolves a network alias to its canonical name
+- `getHostAddress(hostname)`: Resolves a hostname to its Ethereum address
+- `getGatewayAddress(url)`: Extracts the gateway address from a WTTP URL

 ### Types